algao1/blurb/content/posts/kv_store.md

 ## Remarks

 Hopefully you enjoyed reading this as much as I did building it!
 I'm hoping to expand on this project in the near future by making a distributed kv-store, but that's still quite far away.

+One thing I've omitted from this blog is the [write ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) (WAL) which is used for crash recovery.
+I felt like it somewhat detracted from the main ideas of how a database worked, and didn't have quite as much time to implement it from scratch.

 ### Notes